Joel-Adams/snx_ansible_workshop_alibaba/README.md

 sudo unzip terraform_0.9.11_linux_amd64.zip -d /usr/local/bin terraform
 ```

-Then edit `group_vars/all` and fill in the vars with your AWS api info.
-This role can also provide easy domain name mapping to all the instances if you have a domain registered in AWS Route 53.
-You can get the zone ID from the DNS domain stored in Route 53.
+Then edit `group_vars/all` and fill in the vars with your Alibaba Cloud api info.
+This role can also provide easy domain name mapping to all the instances if you have a domain registered in Alibaba Cloud.

 ```
 #####################################################
 # Domain Name you own
 #####################################################
 domain_name: ""
-zone_id: ""

 #####################################################
-# AWS API Keys for terraform.tfvars file
+# Alibaba Cloud API Keys for terraform.tfvars file
 #####################################################
-aws_access_key: ""
+alicloud_access_key:                   ""
-aws_secret_key: ""
+alicloud_secret_key:                   ""
 ```

 ```